 Is the recovery company registered or located in Australia?

 These posts can be shared in Crypto Facebook groups, posted to your wall or advertised by a page impersonating CoinSpot.
 Our Social media team will always report these pages directly to Facebook and we ask that our members please do the same.
 For detailed information on other Common Social Media Scams, please have a read of our Know your Social Media Scams article.

 Things to look out for:

-- This scam page has shared a user's facebook photo.
-The real CoinSpot would never share any personal details of any users.
+This fake post/page has shared a Facebook profile photo.
+CoinSpot would never share the personal details of any of our members.

 Please submit your request via Zendesk - https://coinspot.zendesk.com/hc/en-us/requests/new